 The oscilloscope screen has 1 cm divisions on both axes.
 There is a volts per division (volts/div) knob, which sets the vertical (volts) scale and a seconds per division (sec/div) knob which sets the horizontal (time) scale.
 There are knobs for setting the vertical and horizontal position of the display.

-Under the volts/div knob is a 3-position switch which reads (AC - ground - DC).
+Under the volts/div knob is a 3-position switch that reads (AC - ground - DC).